 Apply to be a mentee

-Interview: Following the submission of their applications, qualified applicants will be asked to interview with Minds Matter’s Executive Committee to gauge interest and assess commitment to the program.
+Interview: Following the submission of applications on Wednesday, April 26th, qualified applicants will be asked to interview with Minds Matter’s Executive Committee to gauge interest and assess commitment to the program.

 Selection: The selection process is highly competitive and results in a pool of dedicated and talented young adults.
-In 2014, less than 30% of applicants were accepted to Minds Matter Boston.
-Applicants will be notified of their admissions decision in the week following their interviews.
+In 2016, less than one-third of applicants were accepted to Minds Matter Boston.

 Being a mentee